Bylaws of the Geoscience Education Research (GER) Division of the National Association of Geoscience Teachers

 - Chair the Long-Range Planning Committee

-- Coordinate with the Chair of the Communications Committee to recruit and maintain contact with Sustaining Members
+- Coordinate with the Media Director to recruit and maintain contact with Sustaining Members

 - Recruit Division members to serve as liaisons to NAGT Sections